Charlotte-MEDI/Faceshields/README.md

 # Working Fusion Model:
+-Live Link Prusa Bottom Reinforcement https://a360.co/2UbwLO5
+-Believe this one should be a spot on replica, easy to alter the underlying sketches and file if needed
 -Live Link Prusa RC2 V1 https://a360.co/3beMKk8
 -More straight lines in this model, much easier to sketch.
 Haven't test any prints, but model seems to be correct.
 -Live Link Prusa RC1 V2 https://a360.co/2QAGLOJ